 Don’t miss the fast paced cattle auctions held every Wednesday at our impressive saleyards, the second largest in Queensland.

-Grab a copy of our Explore Dalby brochure, available at our friendly Visitor Information Centres.
+Grab a copy of our Explore Dalby brochure, available at our friendly Visitor Information Centres or play your cards right with these 11 things to do in Dalby.

 The beautiful little town of Bell is nestled in the foothills of the Bunya Mountains, less than an hour’s drive away.